 3 – The Book on Rental Property Investing | By Brandon Turner

-Turner’s key point is that “Rental property investment has a tendency to take over your life.”
+Turner’s key point is that “Rental property investment tends to take over your life.”
 He takes his voice and immediately describes his own experiences and stories.
-Turner further addresses a specific question related to rental properties, such as; “five questions to ask before investing in a fixer-upper.”
+Turner further addresses a specific questions related to rental properties, such as; “five questions to ask before investing in a fixer-upper.”

 In addition, the book covers key principles of obtaining a successful rental property business, e.g. acquiring the right assets, picking the right plan, and managing the right metrics.
-Moreover, the sample plans he discusses go into detail on other concepts, such as the BRRRR strategy.
-Turner also lays out how to structure a real estate team, e.g. insurance agent, property manager, lawyer, bookkeeper, CPA, real estate agent, etc. He describes the types and locations of rental properties and even how to market properties and advice on what properties make the best rentals.
+Moreover, in the sample plans, he discusses detail of other concepts, such as the BRRRR strategy.
+Turner also lays out how to structure a real estate team, e.g., insurance agent, property manager, lawyer, bookkeeper, CPA, real estate agent, etc. He describes the types and locations of rental properties and even how to market properties and advice on what properties make the best rentals.

 Quotes from the book;